This is a list of the items which may be placed in an index file to be processed

 searches.
 For HTML documents the keywords are automatically

-extracted from the document by wndex
+extracted from the document by wndex.
+This requires

 a <meta>